0xFableOrg/xchain/pages/direction.md

 "trust-minimized", not "trustless".)
 This means there needs to exist a mechanism to upgrade the bridge itself, hence introducing new trust assumptions.
 At best, the additional trust can be reduced by including a time delay in the upgrade mechanism which allows funds to be withdrawn from the bridge.

-The only exception to this are L1 → L2 rollup bridges, because the L1 chain is the ultimate source of truth.
+The only exception to this are L1 → L2 rollup bridges, because the L1 chain is the ultimate source of truth and no fraudulent upgrade (a social layer determination!) can prevent an honest node from interpreting these deposits "correctly".
 The same isn't true in the reverse direction (L2 → L1).

 Also note that some popular "light-clients" are not trust-minimized.
 For instance, light-clients that use the Ethereum light-client protocol rely on signatures from the light-client commitee which